nebari-dev/nebari-docs/README.md

 We separate the queries for Nebari into:

-- [GitHub Discussions](https://github.com/nebari-dev/nebari/discussions) is used to raise discussions about a subject, such as: "What is the recommended way to do X with Nebari?"
+- [GitHub Discussions](https://github.com/nebari-dev/nebari/discussions) is our user forum.
+It can be used to raise discussions about a subject, such as: "What is the recommended way to do _X_ with Nebari?"

-- [Gitter](https://gitter.im/Quansight/qhub) is used to raise discussions about Nebari usage.

 - [Issues](https://github.com/nebari-dev/nebari/issues/new/choose) for queries, bug reporting, feature requests, documentation, etc.